 VPN.ac is a little-known, yet high-performance VPN service based in Romania.
 This puts them well outside the big surveillance alliances in a jurisdiction that doesn’t force them to keep any logs.
 Twice now, first in 2009, then again in 2014, attempts to impose the EU data retention regulations onto Romania were declared unconstitutional by the Constitutional Court of Romania (CCR).

-VPN.ac supports these VPN protocols: OpenVPN, IPSec/L2TP, and IKEv2.
+VPN.ac supports these VPN protocols: OpenVPN, IPSec/L2TP, IKEv2, and also WireGuard.
 Their default is OpenVPN with AES-256.
 You won’t have to worry about anyone cracking their security.
 And of course, the VPN.ac apps include a kill switch (make sure you activate it) to prevent any of your data from leaking out where the ISP can see it if you lose your VPN connection for any reason.

 VPN.ac aced our leak testing, with no leaks at all.
 To make this as useful to you as possible, we did this testing with VPN.ac set up in the obfuscated configuration you should be using when in the UAE (details below).